Louis Bherer, M.Ps. Ph.D.

 Doctoral Student M.A.

-Co-management Paolo Vitali UdM (D.Psy)
+Co-management Paolo Vitali UdeM (D.Psy)

 Fanny Sellier